 2. Pakistan

-Tapmad TV and Tamasha have purchased the streaming rights and will live stream the PAK vs IND match in Pakistan.
-These platforms may require subscriptions, while Myco and Daraz will offer a free stream.
+PTV Sports has acquired the official broadcasting rights for the 2025 Asia Cup.
+Ten Sports and A Sports have also secured the media rights for the tournament.
+Tapmad TV and Tamasha have obtained the streaming rights and will live-stream the PAK vs IND match in Pakistan.
+While these platforms may require subscriptions, Myco and Tamasha will provide a free streaming option.

 3. Bangladesh